openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzclearerr(): Promise&lt;void&gt;

 Clears the errors and end-of-file flags of a file.
+This API uses a promise to return the result.

 **Atomic service API**: This API can be used in atomic services since API version 12.